What is Business Architecture?

 Jeff scott on the future of business architecture

-Many of the areas listed below are explained further throughout the Arcibus Program.
+The areas listed above are explained briefly below and further elaborated upon throughout the Arcibus Program.

 What are the Business Architecture Components?